-The lawyer said Shah, 21, went to the Billboard Music Awards in Las Vegas on May 19 and was excited at the prospect of seeing Miguel.
+The work shoulder injury lawyer said Shah, 21, went to the Billboard Music Awards in Las Vegas on May 19 and was excited at the prospect of seeing Miguel.
 The singer-songwriter leaped from one stage to another while singing his hit “Adorn,” catching his leg on the back of Shah’s head and slamming it into the platform.

 Shah later appeared alongside Miguel in a televised interview holding an ice bag on her elbow, a move that Bhola said was offensive.